txthinking/cloudupload/README.md

 # Cloud Upload

-Upload files to multiple cloud storage in parallel.<br/>
-Cloud Upload will automatically apply for ssl certificate with your domain.
+Upload files to multiple cloud storage in parallel.
+Automatically apply for ssl certificate with your domain.

 ### Download